-"Drop anchor anywhere and the anchor will drag-that is, if your soul is a limitless, fathomless sea, and not a dog-pound," he quoted to me, then added: "You see, my anchor is always dragging.
+"Drop anchor anywhere and the anchor will drag--that is, if your soul is a limitless, fathomless sea, and not dog-pound," he quoted to me, then added: "You see, my anchor is always dragging.
 I live for human health and progress, and I strive to drag my anchor always in that direction.
 To me, the two are identical.
 Dragging anchor is what has saved me.
-My anchor did not hold me to my death had.
-I dragged apphoripte the brush to my death-bed.
+My anchor did not hold me to my death-bed.
 I dragged anchor into the brush and fooled the doctors.
 When I recovered health and strength, I started, by preaching and by example, to teach the people to become nature men and nature women.
 But they had deaf ears.
 Then, on the steamer coming to Tahiti, a quarter-master expounded socialism to me.
 He showed me that an economic square deal was necessary before men and women could live naturally.
 So I dragged anchor once more, and now I am working for the co-operative commonwealth.
 When that arrives, it will be easy to bring about nature living.